icdfa/Phase-1-Cybersecurity-Ethical-Hacking-Internship-Labs/INT308/lab4.md

-#** INT308 Session Management and Web Security CTF Challenge: Session Hijacking Test on https://portal.aivtic.org.ng**
+#** INT308 Session Management and Web Security CTF Challenge: Session Hijacking Test on https://portal.icdfa.edu.ng**

 ### **Course Title**: INT308 - Session Management and Web Security
-### **Challenge Title**: Testing for Session Hijacking on AIVTIC Portal
+### **Challenge Title**: Testing for Session Hijacking on ICDFA Portal
 ### **Submission Format**: PDF Report (Max 5MB)
 ### **Weight**: 35%

 ---

 ### **Objective**
 The objective of this CTF challenge is to enhance your practical skills in identifying and exploiting session hijacking vulnerabilities.
-You will use your login credentials to attempt to detect and exploit potential session hijacking issues on the AIVTIC portal.
+You will use your login credentials to attempt to detect and exploit potential session hijacking issues on the ICDFA portal.

 ---